 Interweaving past and present, Bird Box is a snapshot of a world unraveled that will have you racing to the final page.

 This book kept me on the edge of my seat the whole time; I read it in almost one sitting.
-When I was finished the novel, I kept thinking about it and I was eagerly waiting to see the Netflix film adaptation of the novel (I was deeply disappointed, the book was so much better!)
+When I finished the novel, I kept thinking about it and I was eagerly waiting to see the Netflix film adaptation of the novel (I was deeply disappointed, the book was so much better!).
 This book scared the living poop out of me at times.
 One of these moments is when the group of survivors left the house to go to the grocery store in the car.
 They had to block all the windows so they couldn’t see out.
 I thought for sure the creatures were going to get them!
 I remember I had to ask my boyfriend to sit in the same room as me when I was reading this.
 It probably didn’t help that I was reading this at night in the winter.
-I had all the lights on, the curtains open and I was wrapped up in blankets drinking candy cane green tea (which paired excellently with this novel).
+I had all the lights on, the curtains open and I was wrapped up in blankets drinking Candy Cane Green Tea (which paired excellently with this novel).

 The ending really wound me up and left me feeling decently satisfied.
 I thought that Malerman left the novel open-ended on purpose so the reader could think of how civilization could continue.
 I don’t have plans to read the sequel that is coming out soon.
 I believe that it will be similar to The Testaments in terms of how the viewers of the Netflix movie and how some readers wanted a nice conclusion.

-I would 100% read this book again, with my candy cane green tea.
-I gave this book a 5/5 cups of tea.
-I’m pretty sure I finished a pot of read while reading this during my second sitting.
-There was something satisfying of reading a good thriller with a warm cup of tea in hand.
+I would 100% read this book again, with my Candy Cane Green Tea.
+I gave this book 5/5 cups of tea.
+I’m pretty sure I finished a pot of tea while reading this during my second sitting.
+There’s something satisfying about reading a good thriller with a warm cup of tea in hand.